JaewonGithub/CovidEDA/readme.md

 | Population Density              | 0.031 |

 ### Breakdown:
+- **GDP Per Capita:**
-- **GDP per capita:** The positive correlation value of 0.315 indicates a moderate positive association between a country's GDP per capita and its infection rate from COVID-19.
+The positive correlation value of 0.315 indicates a moderate positive association between a country's GDP per capita and its infection rate from COVID-19.
 This suggests that wealthier nations may experience slightly higher infection rates.

-- **Age 65+ population:** With a correlation value of 0.303, there appears to be a moderate positive correlation between the percentage of the population aged 65 and above and the infection rate.
+- **Age 65+ Population:**
+With a correlation value of 0.303, there appears to be a moderate positive correlation between the percentage of the population aged 65 and above and the infection rate.
 Countries with a higher proportion of older individuals tend to have slightly higher infection rates, highlighting potential vulnerabilities in older age groups.

+- **Population Density:**
-- **Population density:** The correlation value of 0.031 suggests that there is almost no correlation between population density and the infection rate of COVID-19.
+The correlation value of 0.031 suggests that there is almost no correlation between population density and the infection rate of COVID-19.
 This implies that factors other than population density play a more significant role in determining the spread and impact of the virus.

-- **Possibility of flaws:** This dataset is limited to reported countries which may not be very consistent with entire population dataset.
+- **Possibility Of Flaws:** This dataset is limited to reported countries which may not be very consistent with entire population dataset.
 The absence of data from certain countries can skew the correlation analysis.